Luxury, relaxation and a unique wine tour in sunny Burgundy

 - Canal du Bourgogne, Cote D’Or

-- Charter and occasional cabin bookings, 6 nights or 4 nights, 7 days, April to October
+- Charter only, 6 nights/7 days, April to October

 - Air conditioning and heating

 - Full board, on-board dining

 - Sun deck, loungers and Jacuzzi